MusicHiFi: Fast High-Fidelity Stereo Vocoding: Methodology

 \subsection{Overview}

 We introduce MusicHiFi, a new vocoding method based on unified triplet-GAN cascade that progressively upsamples audio as shown in~\fref{subfig:diag1}.
 Our approach involves three stages, each being modular and useful for different applications.
-First, low-resolution single-channel mel-spectrograms are transformed into waveforms of the same resolution using a vocoder (MusicHiFi-V).
-Then, low-resolution waveforms are converted into high-resolution waveforms via our BWE module (MusicHiFi-BWE).
-Finally, single-channel high-resolution waveforms are upmixed to stereo audio through our M2S module (MusicHiFi-M2S).
-At each stage, we use an identical generator architecture, discriminator architecture, training objective, and model sizes as shown in~\fref{subfig:diag2}.
-The only difference between our three modules are the inputs and outputs and a residual connection for our BWE.
+First, single-channel mel-spectrograms \gz{of low sampling rate} are transformed into waveforms of the same sampling rate using a vocoder (MusicHiFi-V).
+Then, waveforms \gz{of low sampling rate} are converted into \gz{waveforms with full-bandwidth} via our BWE module (MusicHiFi-BWE).
+Finally, the single-channel \gz{waveforms} are upmixed to stereo audio through our M2S module (MusicHiFi-M2S).
+At each stage, we use an identical generator architecture, discriminator architecture, training objective as shown in~\fref{subfig:diag2}. \gz{The main differences between the three modules are the varying input and output dimensions, and the inclusion of an additional skip connection from the input in the BWE module.}

 In more detail, for all three of our generator stages, we adopt the BigVGAN transpose 1D convolution + AMP block generator architecture~\cite{lee2023bigvgan} that inputs a mel-spectrogram and outputs audio.
 For our discriminator architecture, we use the DAC discriminator~\cite{kumar2023high}.
-For our training objective, we also adopt the DAC reconstruction loss and adversarial loss and remove the codebook learning objective since our focus is high-fidelity audio synthesis instead of neural compression.
+For our training objective, we also adopt the DAC reconstruction loss and adversarial loss and remove the codebook learning objective since our focus is high-fidelity audio synthesis.
 Our final training objective for our generator ($\mathcal{L}_G$) and discriminator ($\mathcal{L}_D$) are: